ibm-cloud-docs/activity-tracker/service_keys.md

 You must have **manager** role for the {{site.data.keyword.at_full_notm}} service to complete this step.
 {: important}

-You can only generate a service key through the LogDNA web UI.
+You can only generate a service key through the logging UI.
 {: important}

 Complete the following steps to create a service key: